 Sometimes our heavenly Teacher uses His written ruler to correct us when we are in the wrong.
 Israel’s great king David once experienced this.
 “You have dealt well with Your servant, O Lord, according to Your word. …Before I was afflicted I went astray, but now I keep Your word” (Psalm 119:65, 67).

 There are times when God’s Word can correct believers when they are in honest and unintentional error.
 Aquila and Priscilla, a godly Christian couple, use the Scriptures to help a powerful young preacher named Apollos (Acts 18:24–26).
 Paul does the same thing for some former disciples of John the Baptist he meets in the city of Ephesus (Acts 19:1–7).

 QUESTION FOR THOUGHT:

 In your life, are there ways God’s Word is guiding you and correcting your action to grow spiritually?

 This study plan is based on the study commentary in Thomas Nelson’s Open Bible.
-To learn more about the Open Bible, please visit www.TheOpenBible.net.
+Learn more about The Open Bible.